Center for Spirituality and Health

-When Should You Call Pastoral Care?
+When Should You Call Spiritual Care?

 When patients or families are:

-- Experiencing despair or losing hope
+- Feeling despair or losing hope

 - Facing life situations which seem to contribute to illness or complicate healing

-- Experiencing grief, guilt or anxiety which seems to contribute to illness or complicate healing
+- Experiencing grief, guilt or anxiety

-- Facing difficult ethical decisions about treatment
+- Wrestling with difficult ethical decisions